 - Microsoft Office

 Also make sure you proactively address any red flags that may appear in your resume, such as gaps in employment.
-Be sure to review your resume for spelling and grammar errors, include at least 3 bullet points under each job title, highlight HEDIS skills, include references, license numbers, contract/temp roles, part-time, per diem, etc. Also list which HEDIS Category you’re interested in: Remote / Telephonic, Travel / Field Based (either Regional vs state wide), and In-house or office-based.
+Be sure to review your resume for spelling and grammar errors, include at least three bullet points under each job title, highlight HEDIS skills, include references, license numbers, contract/temporary roles, part-time, per diem, etc. Also list which HEDIS Category you’re interested in: Remote / Telephonic, Travel / Field Based (either regional vs statewide), and In-house or office based.

 Click here for more resume tips for nurses.